amilajayasooriya/anz_wse_account/README.md

 # anz_wse_account
 Sample project for interview purpose.
-This project include 3 api endpoints
+This project include 3 api endpoints.
+Dev profile database configured as in memory H2 database.

 * retrieve accounts list for a customer
 * retrieve account for given account number